yunyaogu/yunyaogu.github.io/README.md

 # Will initiate legal actions against RISD at any time for long term professional reputation sabotages and unlawful search engine linkage associations
 ### #NoAffiliationWithDesignEducationalProgram ###PermanentlyDeletedRISDContactToDisassociate #OwnThatI'mAFailedDesignerWithTwo4/5KPI
+## Following Guadalupe, Jesus, and Gods of ALL.
 ## 震旦保险别找我找王桂云
 ## Save Jared and Jeremy for Fall not Fell
 ## RISD Fall semester with Nazi Design Engineering Elective is Money Laundering Cash Cow